 “Why is it so hard to articulate what I really feel, and say what I really wanted to say?”

-I wanted to be the person who was not afraid to meet people and have the ability to strike up conversations with anyone…
+- was not afraid to meet people and have the ability to strike up conversations with anyone…

-I wanted to be the person who can easily make new friends…
+- can easily make new friends…

-I wanted to be the person who always speak their mind…
+- always speak their mind…

-I wanted to be the person who can fully express themselves…
+- can fully express themselves…

-Layers upon layers of underlying fear.
+I had layers upon layers of underlying fear buried beneath.

 It was like living with a loud, multiple-headed dragon screaming never ending criticism at me…

-“Why is this taking so long?
+- “Why is this taking so long?
 Come on!
 Think of something to write!!”

-“Holy crap, this is bad… Are you kidding me?!
+- “Holy crap, this is bad… Are you kidding me?!
 Nobody can read this!”

 - “You can’t write for shit.
 This is so embarrassing.”

-“I don’t know what to say… I’ve got nothing.”
+- “I don’t know what to say… I’ve got nothing.”

-“Who is going to listen to you?”
+- “Who is going to listen to you?”

-“You can’t put your name to that, I mean… really?!”
+- “You can’t put your name to that, I mean… really?!”

-“People won’t want to read it.
-Hide it now!
-Before someone find out how shit of a writer you are.”
+- “Hide your work!
+Before someone find out how shit you are.”

-“What if people find this out about me?”
+- “What if people find out about me?”

-“What if they think I’m dumb?”
+- “What if they think I’m dumb?”

 - “What if they don’t like me?… Probably better if I don’t say anything.”

 And on and on it goes…